BJD007/BJD007/README.md

 ### Hi there 🚀

 - 🎯 I'm focused on **AI, Radar Technology, and Autonomous Systems**
-- 🔬 I'm currently researching **Artificial General Intelligence and Artificial Super Intelligence**
+- 🔬 I'm currently researching **Artificial General Intelligence, Artificial Super Intelligence and Blockchain**
-- 🤝 I'm eager to collaborate on **Innovative AI Projects**
+- 🤝 I'm eager to collaborate on **Innovative AI related Projects**
 - 📬 How to reach me: [LinkedIn](https://www.linkedin.com/in/bhaskarjdutta/)
 - 💡 Fun fact: **I'm a startup veteran with a passion for solving complex technical challenges!**